-Aimed at those looking to live and enjoy a healthier and more sustainable lifestyle with a smaller environmental footprint, the two-day event will feature celebrity cooks and chefs presenting live demos, as well as more than 150 brands showcasing the very latest products from food and drink producers and lifestyle brands in the vegan and plant-based industries from around South Africa and the world.
+Aimed at those looking to live and enjoy a healthier and more sustainable lifestyle with a smaller environmental footprint, the event will feature celebrity cooks and chefs presenting live demos, as well as more than 150 brands showcasing the very latest products from food and drink producers and lifestyle brands in the vegan and plant-based industries from around South Africa and the world.

 Nicola Kagoro (better known in culinary circles as Chef Cola) is a pioneering Zimbabwean vegan chef at the helm of African Vegan on a Budget.
 Founded in 2016, African Vegan on a Budget was developed to showcase Chef Cola’s cuisine and culinary development as well as to actively promote the reality that people can thrive on a healthy vegan and plant-based diet without having to break the bank.